tttom/MacroMax/python/README.md

 pip install pytest
 pytest --ignore=tests/test_backend_tensorflow.py
 ```

+Some tests are backend specific and will fail if e.g. PyTorch or TensorFlow is not installed; however, this should not affect the other tests.

 The benchmark script in the `examples/` folder can be used to compare performance for different problems and architectures.
 Performance issues can be debugged using profilers as `pprofile` and `memory_profiler`, installed with: